viralcode/viralcode/README.md

 ## 🚀 What I Build

 I build things that probably shouldn't exist yet.
 AI operating systems, self-extensible agents, platforms that turn a text prompt into a shipping app.
 When I'm not coding I'm flying — 240+ hours in the cockpit.
 7x US patent holder.
+Ex auth0, Okta, Rapid7

 ---